Teaching Kids to Be Smart About Social Media

-In turn, parents agree to respect teens' privacy while making an effort to be part of the social media world (this means you can "friend" and observe them, but don't post embarrassing comments or rants about messy rooms).
+In turn, parents agree to respect teens' privacy while making an effort to be part of the social media world.
+This means you can "friend" and observe them, but don't post embarrassing comments or rants about messy rooms.

 Parents also can help keep kids grounded in the real world by putting limits on media use.
-Keep computers in public areas in the house, avoid laptops and smartphones in bedrooms, and set some rules on the use of technology (such as no cellphones at the dinner table).
+Keep computers in public areas in the house, avoid laptops and smartphones in bedrooms, and set some rules on the use of technology (such as no devices at the dinner table).

 And don't forget: Setting a good example through your own virtual behavior can go a long way toward helping your kids use social media safely.